The Life of Larry and Larry & Steve: Relationship with Family Guy

 In basic form, The Life of Larry is very similar in format to Family Guy.
 Steve would be the main inspiration behind Brian.
 MacFarlane based Peter's voice, which was similar to Larry's, on the voice of a security guard he once overheard talking while he was attending the RISD.
 While Larry and Peter's wives share the same name, they do not resemble one another.

 Larry's son Milt, by contrast, harbors a basic design similarity to Peter's son Chris.
 The pilot of the plane that crashes in the store in Larry & Steve has a chin and voice that are both similar to Quagmire's, who is also a pilot.
 Two characters from both films, Shelley Boothbishop and Larry, made their way into the Family Guy episodes, with Shelley appearing in "There's Something About Paulie", "North by North Quahog" and "Long John Peter".
 Larry also appeared in the episode "Happy Holo-ween" as one of the forms a malfunctioning Holo-Peter takes on upon his demise.
+Larry was also the name of one of Peter's sperm donors in the episode "A House Full of Peters".